-Despite the challenges of the 2022/23 financial year, the Auditor-General issued Prince Albert Municipality with an unqualified audit opinion, with no material finding, in other words, a clean audit.
+Despite the challenges of the 2022/23 financial year, the Auditor-General issued Prince Albert Municipality with an unqualified audit opinion, with findings.
 Thank you to everyone who contributed to open, accountable government and sound financial management.

 We face an array of challenges, not least of which is our aging infrastructure, in particular our old electricity network and aging, poorly constructed and maintained roads, exacerbated by a historic lack of stormwater management, in our economic hub of Prince Albert.
 Our small operational budget and limited own funds for capital projects (we are the second smallest municipality in the Western